mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052_ROM_Pack_Firmware/4052 RS232 Printer Interface/README.md

 I moved the previous Printer Interface ROM to Archive - @stepleton reported it did NOT work with @jdreesen's 4052 Multifunction ROM Pack
 Root cause for failure - the Printer Interface ROM must start at 8000 Hex in MFM ROM Pack and previous ROM had an offset of 1000

-Please use 4052 RS232 Printer Interface ROM and program it into MFM ROM Pack starting at address 8000 Hex.
+Please use 4052 RS232 Printer Interface ROM and program it into MFM EPROM starting at address 8000 Hex.

 ***********